dfinity/ic/rs/tests/README.md

 A *test environment* is essentially a directory structure that contains information about the environment in which the test is executed.
-For example, it contains infrastructure configuration, such as the URL of Farm is located.
+For example, it contains infrastructure configuration, such as the URL where Farm is located.
 Or, when a Internet Computer is deployed in the setup of a pot, the corresponding topology data is stored in the test env—which can then be picked up by the tests.

 From the point of view of the test driver, both a test and a setup function are just procedures that operate on the test environment.
 They both have the